awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

     Filters by costs associated with how many GB are transferred from a CloudFront distribution to Amazon S3 data transfers, such as how much data was uploaded from your Amazon S3 bucket to your CloudFront distribution\.
   + **S3: Data Transfer \- Inter AZ**

-    Filters by costs associated with how many GB are transferred into, out of, or between Amazon S3 buckets in different Availability Zones\.
+    Filters by costs associated with how many GB are transferred into, out of, or between Amazon S3 buckets in different AZs\.
   + **S3: Data Transfer \- Internet \(In\)**

-    Filters by costs associated with how many GB are transferred to an Amazon S3 bucket from outside of the AWS network\.
+    Filters by costs associated with how many GB are transferred to an Amazon S3 bucket from outside the AWS network\.
   + **S3: Data Transfer \- Internet \(Out\)**

-    Filters by costs associated with how many GB are transferred from an Amazon S3 bucket to a host outside of the AWS network\.
+    Filters by costs associated with how many GB are transferred from an Amazon S3 bucket to a host outside the AWS network\.
   + **S3: Data Transfer \- Region to Region \(In\)**

     Filters by costs associated with how many GB are transferred to Amazon S3 from a different AWS Region\.